fum-cs/cpp4python/docs/IntroCpp/firstcppprogram.md

 Good :)
 Very similar.

-But unfortunately the above code can not be run on current C++ compilers!
-So we move back to C++11 - C++20.
+But unfortunately the above code can not be run on almost all current C++ compilers!
+So we move back to C++11 -- C++20.

 *import*, *print* and *println* are only [available in C++23](https://en.cppreference.com/w/cpp/header/print).